carriegale2710/employee-creator/README.md

 ### 05/07/2025 - Backend Project Setup

-- Install SpringBoot and dependencies
+- Installed SpringBoot and dependencies
 - Setup application.properties file for mySQL database seeder
+- Decided on SQL schema for employee database

 ## What did you struggle with?